sap-tutorials/Tutorials/tutorials/workzone-build-1-homepage/workzone-build-1-homepage.md

 In this tutorial, you'll be designing a **Home** page.
 You'll add sections and columns to configure its layout and also add widgets with static content to it.
 In later tutorials, you'll add apps to this page.

->Note that you can design any workpage the same way.
+>You can design any workpage the same way.

 ---